krompaco/hotwired-aspnet/README.md

 This article has a description of how to use SignalR with Turbo Streams instead of the barebone Web Socket Way in my sample. https://medium.com/p/5ff84da5445

-Here is also an alternative way. https://www.nuget.org/packages/HotwireTurbo/
+Here is also an alternative dotnet project. https://www.nuget.org/packages/HotwireTurbo/

 ## Roadmap